newhuan/common_plugins/web-dev-env/README.md

 handler jpg and png files' url is also ok,

-I also make window.$ connect to jQuery,and can be used in all js files
+I also make window.$ connect to jQuery(version 1.11.3),and can be used in all js files

 also have ugilfy and source map file,remember to set false before release